Kate Hudson Looks Stunning In Fashion Show From Her Fabletics November Edit

 “This is so cute!!” said Reese Witherspoon.

 Hudson loves to share her Fabletics victories with her 11 million Instagram followers.
-Just last month, the bombshell shared a snap of herself in printed pink leggings, a sports bra, and a workout jacket in honor of Fabletics’s birthday.
+Just last month, the bombshell shared a snap of herself in printed pink leggings, a sports bra, and a workout jacket in honor of Fabletics’ birthday.